Endocrine Surgery Fellowship

 The Fellowship at a Glance

-The Division of Endocrine Surgery employs 7 full-time endocrine surgeons (Dr. Shelby Holt, Dr. Fiemu Nwariaku, Dr. Jennifer Rabaglia, Dr. Sarah Oltmann, Dr. Alan Dackiw, Dr. Ana Islam, and Dr. Courtney Balentine) and performs over 1,000 endocrine operations annually and growing.
-The fellows will be exposed to the full scope of endocrine surgical diseases across our 4 clinical sites, which provide exposure to complex referrals and re-operations (Clements University Hospital), county hospital population (Parkland Memorial Hospital), veterans (Dallas VA Hospital), and community-based practice (UT Southwestern Frisco).
+The Division of Endocrine Surgery employs 7 full-time endocrine surgeons (Dr. Shelby Holt, Dr. Fiemu Nwariaku, Dr. Sarah Oltmann, Dr. Alan Dackiw, and Dr. Ana Islam) and performs over 1,000 endocrine operations annually and growing.
+The fellows will be exposed to the full scope of endocrine surgical diseases across our 4 clinical sites, which provide exposure to complex referrals and re-operations (William P. Clements Jr. University Hospital), county hospital population (Parkland Memorial Hospital), veterans (Dallas VA Hospital), and community-based practice (UT Southwestern Frisco).

 Previous fellows have graduated with 350-400 cases, broken down as follows: